LIMMA: differential analyses of `omics data

-A software package for the analysis of gene expression studies, especially the use of linear models for analysing designed experiments and the assessment of differential expression.
-The analysis methods apply to many different technologies, including microarrays, RNA-seq, quantitative PCR and many protein technologies.
+An R software package for the analysis of gene expression studies, especially the use of linear models for analysing designed experiments and the assessment of differential expression.
+The analysis methods apply to most omics technologies, including microarrays, RNA-seq, quantitative PCR and many protein technologies.

 LIMMA is available as part of Bioconductor project.
 To install limma from the R command line, use the BiocManager package from CRAN: